passcod/zarc/README.md

 - [ ] Profile and optimise
 - [ ] Pure rust zstd?
   - [ ] Seekable files by adding a blockmap (map of file offsets to blocks)?
-- [ ] Dictionary sig/hash to provide trust that a dictionary on decode is the same as one used on encode
+- [ ] Dictionary hash to provide trust that a dictionary on decode is the same as one used on encode
+- [ ] Bao hashing for streaming verification?